basiliscos/cpp-rotor/docs/Design.md

 i.e. responsible for spawning/terminating actors, interaction with loop (timeouts), and for message dispatching/delivering.
-All messages sent by spawned actors, are put into outbound queue of supervisor. `supervisor` was designed to represent *sequential execution context*, similar to `strand` from [boost-asio] (in fact `rotor-asio` has strand` object fo); in other words all messages are delivered sequentially within the context of an `supervisor`, and it is safe to call one some actor's method from some other actor, located on the same supervisor, if needed.
+All messages sent by spawned actors, are put into outbound queue of supervisor. `supervisor` was designed to represent *sequential execution context*, similar to `strand` from [boost_asio] (in fact `rotor-asio` supervisor holds `strand` object); in other words all messages are delivered sequentially within the context of an `supervisor`, and it is safe to call one some actor's method from some other actor, located on the same supervisor, f needed.

 **locality** is rotor-specific marker of `sequential execution context`.
 An supervisor might have an independent locality, i.e. execute only on its own (`strand`); or a list of supervisors might share the same `locality`.
-For some event loops (i.e. other then [boost-asio]), it it the only option.
+For some event loops (i.e. other then [boost_asio]), it it the only option.
 In other words it is "thread affinity" somewhat similar to [cpu-affinity].

 Supervisors might form a tree-like structure making some kind of hierarchy of responsibilities.